LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Linear-algebra algorithms for Pauli operators

-In~\autoref{sec:preliminaries}, we defined a stabilizer subgroup for an $n$-qubit state $\ket{\phi}$ as the group of Pauli operators $A\in \Pauli_n$ which stabilize $\ket{\phi}$, i.e. $A\ket{\phi} = \ket{\phi}$.
-Here, we explain existing efficient algorithms for solving various tasks regarding stabilizer subgroups (whose elements commute with each other).
-We will also outline how the algorithms can be extended and altered to work for general {\paulilim}s, which do not necessarily commute.
+In~\autoref{sec:preliminaries}, we defined the stabilizer group for an $n$-qubit state $\ket{\phi}$ as the group of Pauli operators $A\in \Pauli_n$ which stabilize $\ket{\phi}$, i.e. $A\ket{\phi} = \ket{\phi}$.
+Here, we explain existing efficient algorithms for solving various tasks regarding stabilizer groups (whose elements commute with each other).
+We also outline how the algorithms can be extended and altered to work for general {\paulilim}s, which do not necessarily commute.
+For sake of clarity, in the explanation below we first ignore the scalar $\lambda$ of a {\paulilim} or \pauli element $\lambda P$.
+At the end, we explain how the scalars can be taken into account when we use these algorithms as subroutine in \limdd operations.